Ergon-moe/Bitcoin-Static/doc/build-osx.md

 Disable-wallet mode
 --------------------

-When the intention is to run only a P2P node without a wallet, Bitcoin Cash Node may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Bitcoin Static may be compiled in disable-wallet mode with:

 ```